bhargav1907/Coursera_Capstone/Report.md

 New dataframe is created with only the features being used in the model, which are ’SEVERITYCODE','WEATHER','ROADCOND','LIGHTCOND','ADDRTYPE'

+Then the samples with NaN and 'Unknown' values are dropped from the dataframe resulting in the the dataframe with 169781 samples.

 Head of the training data: